 To improve mental health services and outcomes in northern New Jersey by enhancing the cultural competence of mental health professionals and their organizations.

-Niki DeVonish is FAMILYConnection’s Manager of CultureConnections.
+Niki Stromko is FAMILYConnection’s Manager of CultureConnections.
 She is also the co-chair of the Cultural Competence Committee and has been with the agency since 2012.
-She is also a member of New Jersey’s Division of Mental Health and Addiction Services’ Multicultural Services Advisory Council.
+Niki is an active member of New Jersey’s Division of Mental Health and Addiction Services’ Multicultural Services Advisory Committee.
 Niki holds a BA from Tufts University and a Masters of Public Administration in Nonprofit Management from Seton Hall University.

 CultureConnections is managed by FAMILYConnections, a nonprofit 501(c)(3) community-based mental health, substance abuse and family service agency with over 35 specialized programs for all ages from infants to seniors.
 Licensed by New Jersey’s Division of Mental Health and Addiction Services and Department of Children and Families, FAMILYConnections delivers research-based therapeutic services in our offices and on-site in preschools, schools, and directly in the home.